italia/spid-cie-oidc-docs/docs/en/attributi_utente.rst

             "country_code":"IT"
         }

-There are cases, as for the United States of America, where not only the country (US), but also a State, must be indicated.
+There are cases, as for the United States of America, where both the country (US) and a State must be indicated.
 In such cases the State is indicated in the field Province.
-Following, an example:
+In the following, an example:

 .. list-table::
    :widths: 20 80